bcc-code/developer.bcc.no/_docs/signon/openid-connect.md

 ﻿---
-title: BCC Signon - OpenID Connect
+title: BCC SignOn - OpenID Connect
 description: Technical documentation and guides for software development in BCC
 ---